Registered Mental Nurse, family therapy and child and adolescent psychiatry, substance misuse.

 N. Cox, A. Clayson, L. Webb (2016).
 A safe place to reflect on the meaning of recovery: a recovery community co-productive approach using multimedia interviewing technology.
 Drugs and Alcohol Today.
 16(1), pp.4-15.

-N. Cox, L. Webb (2016).
-Poles Apart: does the export of mental health expertise from the Global North to the Global South represent a neutral relocation of knowledge and practice?.
-Sociology of Health and Illness: a journal of medical sociology.
+N. Cox, L. Webb (2015).
+Poles apart: does the export of mental health expertise from the Global North to the Global South represent a neutral relocation of knowledge and practice?.
+Sociol Health Illn.
 37(5), pp.683-697.

 N. Cox, L. Webb (2015).
 Poles apart: does the export of mental health expertise from the Global North to the Global South represent a neutral relocation of knowledge and practice?.
 Sociology of Health & Illness.
 37(5), pp.683-697.